 Then say, “Wow!” as if you just discovered:

 – You’re alive with today ahead of you.

 – You have the opportunity to make the world better, even if it’s by sharing a smile.

 – You’re an important, incredible, special part of the life that connects us all.

 Often having what we want begins by acting as if we already have it.

-That’s so because our expectations lead us to make choices that create the reality.
+That’s so because our expectations lead to making choices that create the reality.